-This is truly astounding.
 The value of the dollar was essentially stable from the late eighteenth century to the second decade of the twentieth century!
 “A consumer basket selling for $100 in 1790,” they write, “cost only slightly more, at $108, than its (admittedly very rough) equivalent in 1913.”
-(Of course that extra $8 bought far better products.)

 The dollar has lost 95 percent of its value since the Fed came into existence.

 The authors say that since the Great Depression the Fed has rid the economy of deflation (defined as falling prices), which was a feature of the late nineteenth-century economic landscape.
 Economists, including Fed chairman Ben Bernanke, generally deem deflation as something to be avoided at almost all costs, so they would give the Fed kudos in this respect.
-But Selgin et al. point out (as have others, such as Steven Horwitz) that what matters is not deflation per se but the kind of deflation.
+But Selgin et al. point out (as have others, such as Steven Horwitz, in the January/February 2010 Freeman) that what matters is not deflation per se but the kind of deflation:

 Historically, benign deflation has been the far more common type.